More than Left or Right. The Complexities of Liberal and Conservative Politics

 The best way to characterize a block is to imagine a world where everyone had the same views and therefore governed the country that way.

-Globalists blend strong institutions and the preservation of the liberal economic order.
-Meaning, that they prefer government that enables people and corporations to trade and prosper globally.
-They want open borders for trade and the free movement of people, and ideally a global federal super state.
+Globalists value strong institutions and the preservation of the liberal international economic order.
+They prefer government structures that enable people and corporations to trade and prosper globally.
+They generally support open trade, easier movement of people, and strong international institutions—sometimes even envisioning a form of global federal governance.

 Democrats:

-Democrats prefer strong global and national institutions but don't want a global federal super state.
-They believe that good governance is for institution's to provide and defend the common equity of its citizens and therefore use government mechanisms to do so.
+Democrats tend to support strong national (and often international) institutions, but not a global federal superstate.
+They generally believe good governance means institutions should protect and advance the common well-being of citizens, using government mechanisms to do so.

 Republicans:

-Republicans prefer strong global and national institutions but don't want a global federal super state.
-They believe that good governance inherently comes from the individual and prefer that institutions defend equality
+Republicans also tend to support strong national (and often international) institutions, but not a global federal superstate.
+They generally believe good governance begins with the individual and that institutions should primarily defend rights and equality under the law.

 Progressives: